KL-RFeng/Project-2/README.md

-# VGA checkerboard display with a red square that moves along the board in response to pressing the push-buttons.
+# VGA checkerboard display with a red square that moves along the board in response to pressing push-buttons.

 The VGA checkerboard displays a red square that moves along the board in response to either pressing push-buttons or tillting the development board.